danthekidd/Expressive-Animator-Crack/README.md

 # Expressive-Animator-Crack
-for people who want Expressive Animator free of cost :)
+a userscript for people who want Expressive Animator free of cost :)

 V2 IS OUT AND WORKING!!!